no-1ne/react-native-bootcamp/_posts/2017-06-25-authentication.md

           onLogoutFinished={() => alert("logout.")}/>
       </View>
 ```
-Let's break this code into pieces, Ist of all we have a View Component with the `style` prop set to `styles.container`(Don't worry we'll add it).
+Let's break this code into pieces, first of all we have a View Component with the `style` prop set to `styles.container`(Don't worry we'll add it in next step).
 Inside the View we have LoginButton Component which takes two props `onLoginFinished` and `onLogoutFinished` which takes functions and are called when the user Logs in and Logs out(duh!).
 When the user successfully logs in we are authenticating the user with Firebase using the Token from FBSDK Login. on successful Login we are taking the user back to the Form Screen with `this.props.navigation.goBack();`.
 Let's define the style that are used by the View component, all this style object does is center the Login button on the screen,
 ```
 const styles = StyleSheet.create({
   container: {